-- regulatory flood and storm water facilities that can not carry the design storm in accordance with these regulations; and, - (c) If there are any problems identified downstream that are a result of the development, then the developer shall eliminate the conditions causing the problem. - (2) Hydrographs shall be analyzed at least at two points.
+- (b) If the existing downstream conditions are overburdened by the pre-developed flows in the stream, then the developer and the City shall jointly participate to resolve the problem.
+The meaning of "overburdened" shall include but not be limited to situations where 25-year velocities exceed the non-erosive velocity of the stream, habitable structures are shown to be subject to flooding for any frequency up to and including the regulatory flood and storm water facilities that can not carry the design storm in accordance with these regulations; and, - (c) If there are any problems identified downstream that are a result of the development, then the developer shall eliminate the conditions causing the problem. - (2) Hydrographs shall be analyzed at least at two points.
 One study point shall be at the downstream property line where the watercourse crosses the project site's downstream property line.
-The second study point shall be downstream of the project at the point where the project area is 10 percent of the total drainage basin. - (a) The study will compare the pre-developed hydrographs with post-developed hydrographs for the 2, 5, 10, 25, 50, and 100-year flood frequencies; and, - (b) Comparison of peak flows shall include the timing of hydrographs; and - (c) Hydrographs shall be based on a 24-hour storm. - (d) The analysis shall be in accordance with the Storm Water Design Manual - (d) The following criteria shall be evaluated by the authorized registered professional (refer to Subsection 8.2.1.
-Paragraph a.) preparing the Storm Water Management Report, and in determining whether or not detention should be required for any portion of any site: - (1) Existing land uses downstream; - (2) Anticipated future land uses downstream; - (3) Magnitude of increase in peak flows due to development; - (4) Presence of existing drainage problems; - (5) Capacity of existing and anticipated drainage systems; - (6) Creation of concentrated flows where none had occurred previously; - (7) Availability of feasible locations for detention facilities; - (8) Existing flows generated off-site which pass through the project site; and - (9) The nature of the receiving watercourse. - e.
+The second study point shall be downstream of the project at the point where the project area is 10 percent of the total drainage basin. - (a) The study will compare the pre-developed hydrographs with post-developed hydrographs for the 2, 5, 10, 25, 50, and 100-year flood frequencies; and, - (b) Comparison of peak flows shall include the timing of hydrographs; and - (c) Hydrographs shall be based on a 24-hour storm. - (d) The analysis shall be in accordance with the Gwinnett County Stormwater Management Manual - d The following criteria shall be evaluated by the authorized registered professional (refer to Subsection 8.2.1.
+Paragraph a.) preparing the Storm Water Management Report, and in determining whether or not detention should be required for any portion of any site: - (1) Existing land uses downstream; - (2) Anticipated future land uses downstream; - (3) Magnitude of increase in peak flows due to development; - (4) Presence of existing drainage problems; - (5) Capacity of existing and anticipated drainage systems; - (6) Creation of concentrated flows where none had occurred previously; - (7) Availability of feasible locations for stormwater management facilities; - (8) Existing flows generated off-site which pass through the project site; and - (9) The nature of the receiving watercourse. - e.
 Where detention for a proposed project is provided in a regional detention facility that was permitted prior to September 1, 2002, the developer shall provide a copy of the original study that met the regulations at the time the facility was permitted.
 If the approved study can not be found, then the engineer shall provide a recreated study.
-The project shall be exempt from restudy and any modifications required to meet regulations effective after January 1, 2001, provided the proposed project is in keeping with the intent of the original detention study and the detention facility is maintained. - When a development uses an existing facility where the last approved certification and record drawing of the facility was over 18 months prior to the new development's submittal, the engineer shall provide one of the following. - (a) A new survey, drawing and certification showing that the outlet structure is constructed as approved and the flood storage and water quality volume of the facility is equal to or greater than the volume required when the facility was approved.
+The project shall be exempt from restudy and any modifications required to meet regulations effective after